 Medical devices, considered separate from pharmaceutical drugs, must be cleared by the Food and Drug Administration (FDA) before they can be marketed to consumers.

 In an industry worth approximately $200 billion worldwide and $85 billion in the U.S., there is great incentive for device manufacturers to cut corners.
 And while corporations profit from devices with questionable safety, it is the recipients of these devices who suffer.

-If a medical device caused harm to you or a loved one, the Bart Bernard Personal Injury Law Firm can help.
+If a medical device caused harm to you or a loved one, the Bart Bernard Injury Lawyers can help.
 During your free initial consultation you will be informed of your legal rights and have your questions answered by an experienced personal injury attorney.
-Bart Bernard Personal Injury Law Firm is committed to helping Louisianans injured by unsafe medical devices.
+Bart Bernard Injury Lawyers is committed to helping Louisianans injured by unsafe medical devices.
 Contact us today and find out whether you have a case.